 If you really want to break into the professional ghost hunting market, the Panasonic AG DVC 30 is a reasonably priced prosumer model that has actually been used on the TV show Ghost Hunters.
 This model has an outstanding Zero Lux IR mode that offers pretty much unparalleled night footage.
 A great feature here is that it shoots in crisp black and white, rather than the teals and greens found on other models.

-It’s also got a night time range of 16ft, plus a 16x optical zoom.
-The camera also includes the same A/D converter and RGB gamma processor used in the popular AG-DVX100A, which is regarded as one of the industry’s leading DV cameras.
-It’s a really impressive camera in so many ways and is perfect for night shooting, but the most impressive feature is the price: an absolute bargain at under $550.
+It’s also got a nighttime range of 16ft, plus a 16x optical zoom.
+The Panasonic camcorder with night vision camera also includes the same A/D converter and RGB gamma processor used in the popular AG-DVX100A, which is regarded as one of the industry’s leading DV cameras.
+It’s a really impressive camera in so many ways and is perfect for night shooting, but the most impressive feature is the price: it is an absolute bargain.

 You will need to purchase an IR light separately to get the best results, but if you’re serious about ghost hunting then you will probably already have one.
 The makers of this camera claim that it’s also suitable for Bigfoot research, so you can cover a whole range of paranormal footage with it.